Jenniferazeng/hyphenateinc.github.io/pages/server/server_message_history.md

 ------------------------------------------------------------------------

-Chat Info supports exporting chat logs via the REST interface.
+Chat Info supports exporting chat logs via the Platform API interface.
 If the export of chat logs is abnormal, it is possible that the interface has been restricted, so please pause a little and retry.
 See [interface flow restriction description](/im/450errorcode/45restastrict) for details.

 ##  Chat log data structure